-This support is designed to financially support the patients as they strive to return to their pre-diagnosis extracurricular passions in either sports, the arts, music, science, etc, both during and post-treatment.
-The purpose of the financial support is to assist the patients’ physical, mental and emotional well-being by enabling them to achieve their future goals whether it be through attending sports or academic camps, planning travel for study or competition or through personal trainers, tutors, teachers or specialized programs that target their goals.
-This fund may also be used for applicants needing a prosthetic or specialized equipment.
+This support is designed to financially support sarcoma warriors as they strive to return to their pre-diagnosis extracurricular passions in either sports, the arts, music, science, etc, both during and post-treatment.
+The purpose of the financial support is to assist the warriors physical, mental and emotional well-being by enabling them to achieve their future goals whether it be through attending sports or academic camps, planning travel for study or competition or through personal trainers, tutors, teachers or specialized programs that target their goals.
+This fund may also be used for applicants needing prosthetic or specialized equipment.

-Applicants must be 20 years old and younger and have been diagnosed with sarcoma-type cancer (ewing's, osteosarcoma, rhabdomyosarcoma, etc.) or any tumor-type cancer (germ cell, blastoma, wilms).
+Applicants must be 20 years old and younger and have been diagnosed with sarcoma-type cancer (ewing's, osteosarcoma, rhabdomyosarcoma, etc.).
 There will be multiple awards from $500-$2000.

 Katie was diagnosed with Ewing's Sarcoma in December of 2018.
 She endured 17 rounds of chemotherapy, 35 blood transfusions, 6 surgeries, and spent over 150 days in the hospital.